osisoft/OCS-Docs/content/api-reference/communities/shared-access.md

 ### Authorization

 Allowed for specific **Community Member** role for community where the stream is shared.
-Having **Community Member** role indicates you are a member of the community.
+Having the **Community Member** role indicates you are a member of the community.

 > [!IMPORTANT]
 >